jluk-codi/contrail-controller/README.md

 ### Overview

-The Contrail Controller repository contains the code for the configuration management, analytics and control-plane components of the Contrail network virtualization solution.
+The Tungsten Controller repository contains the code for the configuration management, analytics and control-plane components of the Tungsten network virtualization solution.

-The data-plane component (aka vrouter) is avaialable in a separate code repository (http://github.com/Juniper/contrail-vrouter).
+The data-plane component (aka vrouter) is avaialable in a separate code repository (http://github.com/Juniper/tungsten-vrouter).

 The configuration management component is located under 'src/config'.
 It provides a REST API to an orchestration system and translates the system configuration as an [IF-MAP](http://www.trustedcomputinggroup.org/files/resource_files/2888CAD9-1A4B-B294-D0ED95712B121FEF/TNC_IFMAP_v2_1r15.pdf) database.

-The configuration schema used by the contrail controller is defined under src/schema.
-A [code generation tool](http://github.com/Juniper/contrail-generateds) is used to convert the schema into accessor methods used by the API clients (src/api-lib), the API server as well as the control-plane components.
+The configuration schema used by the tungsten controller is defined under src/schema.
+A [code generation tool](http://github.com/Juniper/tungsten-generateds) is used to convert the schema into accessor methods used by the API clients (src/api-lib), the API server as well as the control-plane components.

 The control-node daemon code is located under (src/{bgp,control-node,ifmap,xmpp}).
 It implements the operational state database and iteroperates with networking equipment as well as the compute-node agents.
 The protocol used between the control-node and the compute-node agents is documented as an [IETF draft](http://tools.ietf.org/html/draft-ietf-l3vpn-end-system-01).
 This component contains the network reachability (a.k.a. routing) information in the system which is transient and can potentially have a higher rate of change than the configuration state.